ChanhoKim9848/social-media-app/README.md

 ### - TipTap Editor

 TipTap Editor is a rich text editor built on top of ProseMirror.
 It allows users to write and format text, supporting various customization options like embedding media, links, and more.
 TipTap is highly extensible and ideal for creating a feature-rich text editor experience.

-#

-### Needs to be improved

-- Delete or Clean messages
-- Block users
-- Edit Posts
-- Fixing a bug when crop too large image
-- Fix Application error: a client-side exception has occurred (see the browser console for more information).

-#

 ### Project Blog